 Can you stop the clock on Inheritance Act claims?

-Standstill Agreements are widely used in cases where parties are attempting to resolve matters themselves but they are up against time restrictions, specifically the date on which you have to issue a claim to keep it alive, known as the ‘limitation date’ (which is set out in the Limitation Act 1980).
+Standstill Agreements are widely used in cases where parties are attempting to resolve inheritance matters themselves, but are up against time restrictions, specifically the date on which you have to issue a claim to keep it alive, known as the ‘limitation date’ (which is set out in the Limitation Act 1980).

-The idea of ‘stopping the clock’ is appealing; allowing both sides to raise enquiries and engage in discussions to resolve a dispute without the pressure and expense of issuing proceedings.
+The idea of ‘stopping the clock’ on Inheritance Act claims is appealing.
+It allows both sides to raise enquiries and engage in discussions to resolve a dispute without the pressure and expense of issuing proceedings.
 It is understandable why lawyers seek to expand the use of agreements into other areas of law, such as in Inheritance (Provision for Family and Dependants) Act 1975 claims.